VSuryaPrashanth/HotalServiceChatbot/AI_Phase2.md

 - **Scalable:** React and WebSockets are both scalable technologies that can be used to handle a large number of users.
 - **Easy to use:** React and Material UI are both easy-to-use technologies, which makes them a good choice for developers of all skill levels.

 Of course, this is just one possible tech stack for the front-end of a chatbot.
 There are many other technologies that could be used, such as Vue.js, Angular, and Svelte.
-The best tech stack for your application will depend on your specific needs and requirements.
+The best tech stack for this application can change as we move forword3.

 ## Back-End
 The following is a possible tech stack for the back-end of the chatbot: